dokryconn/Dokters-Prescription/README.md

 An Autohotkey script suite to make life easier for Windows and **Ableton Live** users.

-##	"Dokter’s Prescription.EXE" default shortcuts
+##	Default "Dokter’s Prescription.EXE" shortcuts

 - The "Dokter’s Prescription.EXE" script enables several shortcuts for Windows, Ableton Live, and other specific programs:

   - **Ableton Live** - 47 custom shortcuts